Can Magnetic Forces Do Work?: The Lagrangian Formulation and its Generalizations

 Observe that the left-hand side is given explicitly by

-so it precisely represents the rate at which work is being done on the $x$ system.
+so it precisely represents the rate at which work is being done on the $x$ subsystem.

-Looking back at the velocity-dependent interaction term $c\dot{x}y$, notice that we can use the product rule in reverse to replace it with $-cx\dot{y}$, up to a total time derivative:
+Looking back at the velocity-dependent interaction term $c\dot{x}y$, notice that we can use the product rule in reverse (that is, ``integration by parts'' without an actual integration) to replace it with $-cx\dot{y}$, up to a total time derivative:

-By the fundamental theorem of calculus, a total time derivative in a Lagrangian leads to terms in the action functional \eqref{eq:ClassicalActionFromLagrangian}, $S\equiv\int dt\,L$, that depend only on the fixed initial and final conditions and that are therefore constants that do not affect the variational condition \eqref{eq:VariationActionFunctional} or the Euler-Lagrange equations \eqref{eq:EulerLagrangeEquations}.
-Indeed, one can verify explicitly that the alternative Lagrangian defined by
+By the fundamental theorem of calculus, a total time derivative in a Lagrangian leads to terms in the action functional \eqref{eq:ClassicalActionFromLagrangian}, $S\defeq\int dt\,L$, that depend only on the fixed initial and final conditions, and that are therefore constants that do not affect the variation condition \eqref{eq:VariationActionFunctional} or the Euler-Lagrange equations \eqref{eq:EulerLagrangeEquations}.